pmean/build-website/text/06/ShortfallSampleSize.md

 - Sample size justification
 output: html_document
 ---
-*Dear Professor Mean, I\'m reviewing a paper where they did a power calculation based on 60 patients per group, but in the research study, they ended up only getting 55/58 per group.
+*Dear Professor Mean, I'm reviewing a paper where they did a power calculation based on 60 patients per group, but in the research study, they ended up only getting 55/58 per group.
 Since their sample size was much less than what they originally planned for, does this mean that the study had inadequate power?*

-The researchers came within 10% of their projected sample size, and you\'re ready to condemn the study into oblivion?
-I\'d hate to see your reaction when something bad actually happens.
+The researchers came within 10% of their projected sample size, and you're ready to condemn the study into oblivion?
+I'd hate to see your reaction when something bad actually happens.

 No research study is perfect, and falling below your projected sample